harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 +++

-Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website site?
-I know I have.
+Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website?

 I'm still trying to forget the number of hours i've spent in _dev monkey mode_, fumbling around late at night with PHP, not really knowing what hell I was doing. 😡

 What a bore.
 It should be easier right?